MillionConcepts/pdr/supported_datasets.md

   - RSS EDRs (support not planned)
 - Dawn
   - Framing camera: a handful of calibration images
+- Deep Impact
+  - Movies of 9P/Tempel 1 approach and encounter (support not planned; not an archive compliant format)
 - Galileo
   - MAG summary tables (other tables supported, support not planned)
   - NIMS Jupiter EDRs and cubes (support planned)